Graphic Design vs Illustration: What’s the difference?

 Illustration: Then and Now

-Traditional Illustrations: Travel back to Lascaux cave paintings from the prehistoric time; you’ll find how people used classic illustrations.
+Travel back to Lascaux cave paintings from prehistoric times; you’ll find how people used classic illustrations.
 It was the invention of the printing press in the 15th century; these replicated on a large scale.

 While the invention of the printing press triggered the explosion of information, people felt that the printing cost was too high.